Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

         axway.jfrog.io/ampc-public-docker-release/agent/azure-traceability-agent:1.1.6
 ```

-* Pull the latest images of the Discovery/Traceability Agents:
+* Pull the latest images of the Discovery/Traceability Agents: (Robert?)
     * These two commands pull the most recent released agents from docker pull axway.jfrog.io/ampc-public-docker-release/agent.
 * Run the latest images of the Discovery/Traceability Agents:
     * These two commands run the Docker Containers using the created environment files, and mount the directory of the location of the appropriate keys, `public_key.pem` & `private_key.pem`, which were either generated during the installation, or available from an existing service account.